-L Bee Note: While I am working today, enjoy this guest post from the folks over at Your Finances Simplified, another bang-on PF site.
-I've never used the envelope budgeting method (mostly because I was scared of running out!) but I appreciate the step-by-step how to below.
+L Bee Note: While I am working today, enjoy this guest post from the folks over at Your Finances Simplified, another super-awesome PF site.
+I’ve never used the envelope budgeting method (mostly because I was scared of running out!) but I appreciate the step-by-step how to below.
 Check it out!

 Long before the iPhone, finance apps, the Ipad and even before (gasp!) the Internet, our grandparents came up with some pretty powerful ways to set money aside.
 More and more people are starting to realize that their savings strategy just isn’t working.
 Worse still, some are just waking up to the fact that they might not even have a strategy at all.